 Since the division of Korea into two separate countries in 1948, North Korea have used its cinema to spread propaganda for their “Juche” or self-reliant ideology to the masses in the guise of entertainment, some of which are more controversial than others.

-Today we are looking at the lesser-known Kaiju film, Pulgasari, released in North Korea in 1985, directed by South Korean director Shin Sang-ok who is known for other work such as A Flower in Hell (Jiokhwa, 1958) and The Red Scarf (Balgan mahura, 1964).
+Today we are looking at the lesser-known Kaiju film, Pulgasari, released in North Korea in 1985, directed by South Korean director Shin Sang-ok who is known for other works such as A Flower in Hell (Jiokhwa, 1958) and The Red Scarf (Balgan mahura, 1964).

 Synopsis

-During the Goryeo dynasty (918-1392) of feudal Korea, under the King’s (Pak Yong-hok) harsh rule, his people are being subjected to misery and starvation.
+During the Goryeo dynasty (918-1392) of feudal Korea, under the King’s (Pak Yong-hok) harsh rule, his people were subjected to misery and starvation.
 A local blacksmith (Ri Gwong) is imprisoned for trying to protect his people and, whilst imprisoned, makes a statue of a monster out of his last meal and calls upon the Earth and Sky gods for his creation to come to life and protect the peasants and rebels fighting the king’s army.

 After the statue comes into contact with the blacksmith’s daughter’s (Ri Jong-uk) blood, it transforms into a giant, iron eating monster known as Pulgasari.
-As the populace decide to unite in revolt against this tyranny, Pulgasari aids their struggle against the king to overthrow the monarchy but it’s never-ending hunger soon becomes a problem for them.
+As the populace decide to unite in revolt against this tyranny, Pulgasari aids their struggle against the king to overthrow the monarchy but its never-ending hunger soon becomes a problem for them.
 As the peasant’s hand over their metal tools for working the land to try and stem the beast’s eternal appetite, the blacksmith’s daughter realizes she must use her blood to destroy the monster in order to save the people once again.

 Making and Controversy

-Although the film is based on an ancient Korean folklore, the film is said to be propaganda against Western consumerism, the dangers of unchecked capitalism and the importance of the power of a collective and one’s role in said collective.
-Though it is speculated the director Shin Sang-ok left his own message in the interpretation of the film, the monster being Kim Il-sung, leader of North Korea at the time, using an uprising for his own personal benefit.
+Although the film is based on ancient Korean folklore, the film is said to be propaganda against Western consumerism, the dangers of unchecked capitalism and the importance of the power of a collective and one’s role in said collective.
+Though it is speculated the director Shin Sang-ok left his message in the interpretation of the film, the monster being Kim Il-sung, leader of North Korea at the time, using an uprising for his own personal benefit.

 This film is controversial through the means that its director was ‘hired’.
-In 1978, North Korean intelligence agents kidnapped Shin Sang-ok‘s then ex-wife, actress Chio Eun-hee, in January, 1978 on the orders of Kim Jong Il, then director of the Motion Picture and Arts Division of the Propaganda and Agitation Department, whilst in Hong Kong after she was offered a lucrative film role.
+In 1978, North Korean intelligence agents kidnapped Shin Sang-ok‘s then ex-wife, actress Chio Eun-hee, in January 1978 on the orders of Kim Jong Il, then director of the Motion Picture and Arts Division of the Propaganda and Agitation Department, whilst in Hong Kong after she was offered a lucrative film role.
 Six months later, Shin was also kidnapped whilst in Hong Kong searching for her.
 Sung was kept unaware that Choi had been captured by North Korean agents and, after two failed escape attempts was subjugated to a prison sentence.
 After his release he was finally reunited with Choi at a dinner party March, 1982.

 Kim Jong-il expressed that he wanted Shin to direct a film to enter in an international competition, knowing that the strong internal propaganda of his own films does not have the same appeal to an international audience, allowing Shin to take a more open approach to different subjects to garner spots in worldwide competitions.
 Some years later whilst on a trip to Vienna, under the pretense of finding a financial backer for Kim’s latest film, the pair managed to inform the US embassy that they were under duress and seeking asylum.
-They managed to lose their caretakers and make it to the embassy, ending their ordeal in March, 1986.
+They managed to lose their caretakers and make it to the embassy, ending their ordeal in March 1986.

 Before their escape, Shin and Choi made a total of six films for Kim Jong-il, An Emissary of No Return (Doraoji annun milsa, 1984), Love, Love, My Love (Sarang sarang nae sarang, 1984), Runaway (Talchulgi, 1984), Salt (Sogum, 1985), The Tale of Shim Chong (Simcheongjeon, 1985) and their final film being Pulgasari (1985) which is said to have had the biggest budget.
 The special effects were done by the same Toho staff that worked on the Godzilla films, being tricked into thinking they were filming in China for an unrelated company.